-The Norwegian Elkhound is a bundle of energy just waiting for the signal to go, yet when well trained he can control himself.
-This rugged breed plays hard and enjoys vigorous exercise -- on-lead or in a safe enclosed area, for many have strong hunting and chasing instincts.
+The Norwegian Elkhound is a bundle of energy just waiting for the signal to go.
+This rugged breed plays hard and enjoys vigorous exercise – leashed or in a safe enclosed area, for many Elkhounds have strong hunting and chasing instincts.

-Training can be a challenge, as this breed is dominant and headstrong and may use his intelligence in clever ways that suit his own purposes.
+Training can be a challenge, as the Elkhound is dominant and headstrong and may use his intelligence in clever ways that suit his own purposes.
 Yet owners who know how to lead will find him eminently trainable.

 If you want a dog who...

-- Is medium-sized and spitz-like, with a wolfish face, prick ears, thick coat, and curled tail
+- Is a medium-sized member of the spitz family (dogs with a wolfish face, prick ears, thick coat, and curled tail)

 - Is sturdy and rugged, yet athletic and agile